fagnerdossantos/coins/README.md

 [![wakatime](https://wakatime.com/badge/github/fagnerdossantos/coins.svg)](https://wakatime.com/badge/github/fagnerdossantos/coins)
 # Coins V1.1
- A currency quote app where you can check the price of the main currencies on the market.
+ A currency quote app where you can check the price of the main currencies on the market

 ### Market Coins